 Section 2.
 Application.
-An application was duly filed by the applicant with respect to real property located at 2403 E 223rd Street in the City of Carson (APN 7315012900, 7315012804), requesting approval of Development Agreement No. 18-2018 by and between the City of Carson and California Processing Company, LLC.
+An application was duly filed by the applicant with respect to real property located at 17505 S. Main Street in the City of Carson (APN 7339003900), requesting approval of Development Agreement No. 17-2018 by and between the City of Carson and Focal Strategic Investments, LLC receive and consider all public comment on the Project and the proposed development agreement, and a notice of time, place and purpose of the aforesaid meeting was duly given.

 Section 3.
 Public Hearing.
-A City Council meeting was duly held on November 20, 2018 meeting date, at 6:00 P.M. at City Hall, Council Chambers, 701 East Carson Street, Carson, California, for consideration of the aforementioned application at a duly noticed public hearing in accordance with the provisions of the Government Code and Carson Municipal Code, to receive and consider all public comment on the Project and the proposed development agreement, and a notice of time, place and purpose of the aforesaid meeting was duly given.
+A City Council meeting was duly held on November 20, 2018 meeting date, at 6:00 P.M. at City Hall, Council Chambers, 701 East Carson Street, Carson, California, for consideration of the aforementioned application at a duly noticed public hearing in accordance with the provisions of the Government Code and Carson Municipal Code, to